GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-2.md

 The next few lab exercises will focus on building Angular features and components to implement various functionalities.

-For this lab, let's enabled routing in the app and define new routes so that the `Home Gallery` app can support navigation between different views.
+For this lab, let's enable routing in the app and define new routes so that the `Home Gallery` app can support navigation between different views.

 ## Create a default info component